KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 * [clip 10:](https://youtu.be/uuj8-ITWzmw) extra vid proving lisa is on the edge of the ICD.

 **Significance:**
 Not much, since gauge applications are already quite slow, so there isn't much detriment to a low damage reaction having an ICD between uses that is so short its usually out by the time the next application comes by.
-Might become more significant with a few more pyro off-field enablers.
+Might become more significant with a few more Pyro off-field enablers.

 ### Overload on Electrocuted Water Bodies